percona/everest-doc/docs/administer/rbac.md

 **resource-type**: Refers to the type of Everest resource, such as `namespaces`, `database-clusters`, `database-engines`, etc.

 **[action](#rbac-resources-and-permissions)**: Refers to the action the subject can perform.
 For example, `read`, `update`, `delete`, `create`, or `*`

+For in-depth information on the actions that a resource can perform, see the [resources and permissions](#rbac-resources-and-permissions) section.

 **resource-name**: Refers to a specific instance of the given resource-type.
 The argument should be prefixed with the namespace in which the resource is present.
 For example, `my-namespace/my-cluster-1`, `my-namespace-2/my-backup-1`, etc. You may also use a wildcard, such as `*`, `*/*`, or `my-namespace/*`